Sustainable Cooks

 Cut into 12-15 rolls.
 Pro tip: using a bread knife (aka serrated knife) will create the cleanest cuts.
 Some people use dental floss, but I am totally pro-bread knife for this step.

-Tightly cover the pan and store in the fridge for up to 36 hours.
+You can go ahead and bake them now if you’d like, but if you’re planning ahead, tightly cover the pan and store it in the fridge for up to 36 hours.

-To bake: preheat the oven to 350 degrees F. Bake!
+To bake: preheat the oven to 350˚F degrees.
+Bake for 25-28 minutes!
 Smells like: heaven on earth.

 Let’s Make the Frosting